perigrin/the-room/brewing-up-a-storm.md

 Then I got annoyed with the pages of verbose output, so I stole a page from `cpanminus` and implemented a `quiet` switch that is enabled by default.
 Output now goes to `$PERLBREW_ROOT/build.log`.

-Today I integrated it with `local::lib` so that if you have `local::lib` installed it will drop the proper configuration in the `perlbrew` configuration scripts so that when you install new modules they get installed into your `perlbrew` managed directories.
+Today I integrated it with `local::lib` so that if you have `local::lib` installed it will drop the proper configuration in the `perlbrew` configuration scripts so that when you install new modules they get installed into your `perlbrew` managed directories[^3].

 Finally just now I finished getting `--as=` working.
 This means that if you build a custom perl you can have it installed under a special name and then easily switch to and from it.
 I'm planning on using this to build a `--as-workperl` that contains all the modules I need for work.